 Designed for students who have minimal or no keyboarding skills.
 Introduces the touch method of keyboarding, as well as the basic operation and functions of the equipment.
 Emphasizes learning the alphanumeric keyboard, proper technique, and speed control.
 S/U

-BTE 102 KEYBOARDING APPLICATIONS I
+KEYBOARDING APPLICATIONS I

-PRQ: BTE 100 or instructor's permission, or Department Chair approval.
+PRQ: BTE 100 or Instructor or Department Chair approval.
 Designed for students with minimal keyboarding skills.
 Introduces letters, tables, memos, and manuscripts.
 Emphasizes speed and accuracy.